Secured vs unsecured credit card: what are the differences?

 Once you’ve topped up your Cash App balance, you’ll be able to send directly from it to your friends, as long as you have a verified account.³

-Like most peer-to-peer transfer services, Cash App has limits.
+Like many money transfer services, Cash App has limits.
 There are limits on sending, spending, receiving and withdrawals.
 To increase your Cash App sending limit, you’ll need to verify your account.

 |Read more - Cash App Limits|

 Cash App uses a number of security features to protect you and your money.
 These include⁸:

 Cash App transactions happen at lightning speed, which is a useful aspect of it.
 But when it comes to refunds, it can also make things a bit tricky.

 Making a Cash App refund request is easy.
 But actually getting a refund is another thing.
 This is because there’s no guarantee you’ll get your money back and Cash App isn’t responsible for your loss.

 All of this means that you need to be sure you know and trust the person you’re sending money too.
 On top of this, you should always double-check that you’ve entered the recipient’s details correctly.